 The whole is greater than the sum of its parts is a very famous quote from Aristotle, a Greek philosopher and scientist.
 This quote is particularly pertinent to Linux.
 In our view, one of Linux’s biggest strengths is its synergy.
 The usefulness of Linux doesn’t derive only from the huge raft of open source (command line) utilities.
 Instead, it’s the synergy generated by using them together, sometimes in conjunction with larger applications.

-To provide an insight into the quality of software that is available, we have compiled a list of 6 high quality open source CLI time trackers.
-Hopefully, there will be something of interest for anyone who wishes to revel in the power of the console.
+To provide an insight into the quality of software that is available, we have compiled a list of 9 high quality open source CLI time trackers.
+Here’s our verdict captured in a legendary LinuxLinks-style ratings chart.
+Alternatively, if you prefer a graphical interface, try the following article: Timetracking.

 |CLI Time Tracking|